10 Tips to Teach at K-12 Schools in the U.K.

 1. Register with teaching agencies before leaving home.
 Most people find work through teacher recruitment agencies.
 But you can’t start work until agencies have checked your qualifications and references.

 A number of agencies can even find you a job before you leave home.
-One such agency is GlobeTeach (www.globeteach.net), which specializes in finding
+One such agency is TeachAway, which offers resources for finding

-U.K.-based jobs for American and Canadian teachers.
+U.K.-based jobs for teachers from abroad.
 Committing to a job sight unseen is risky, but it’s the easiest way to get a working visa if you’re otherwise ineligible for one.

 2. Register with more than one agency.
 The more agencies you’re registered with, the larger the pool of jobs to choose from.
 So if you’re doing supply work, you can specialize in a particular